apalarcon/LATTIN/README.md

 1 - Clone LATTIN repository.

 2 - Verify you have installed all packages requiered for LATTIN (see LATTIN requirements section).
-If you use an Anaconda environment, please be sure you have activate the environment.
+If you use an Anaconda environment, please be sure you have activated the environment.

 3 - run install_lattin.sh.